wf create configmap

 Options inherited from parent commands

---debug Indicates we should use debug / trace logging (default: false)
+--debug Debug / trace logging (default: false)

---force Used to force an operation to happen (default: false)
+--force Force operation to happen (default: false)

---verbose Enables verbose logging for debugging purposes (default: false)
+--verbose Verbose logging (default: false)

 SEE ALSO